cjfarrelly/msc-modules/Module1Labs.md

 ## Introduction

-As part of my submission I will add a cover page, but not on a public repo.
+As part of my submission I will add a cover page, but not on a public repository.

 ## Lab 1 - Git